 The analogy I like to use regarding compost is this:

 Making a compost pile is like baking a cake.
 But making compost is like tending a fire.
 You must manage the pile through the process.

 If you used enough ‘green’ material, you pile should heat up in the center.
 Heat is one of the byproducts of the composting products, the others being water and CO2.

 The temperature should be hot to touch initially, and then as time goes on it can drop a bit and just be warm.
 Obviously, weather can effect the internal temperature as well.
 However, in normal outdoor temperatures of 60F-90F (15-30 C) you should expect an internal temperature above 113F, approaching 150F.

 My compost pile isn’t heating up.
 What is wrong?

-If your pile is not warm in the center a couple days after building it, then there is generally a few reasons as to why this could be happening.
+If your pile is not warm in the center a couple days after building it then something is wrong.
+There are generally 5 reasons as why compost piles don’t heat up.
 Identify the reason and correct it, and it should warm back up.
 The most common reasons are listed below:

 1 – Not enough green material.
 Nitrogen is what feeds the good bacteria, which in turn give off heat.
 Not enough Nitrogen means the pile will not get hot.

 2 – Not the right size.
 You pile needs to be about 3 feet diameter by 3 feet tall (1 m x 1m).
 This will allow for a large enough population of good bacteria, working in unison to generate lots of heat.